 With Eiji with him this time around, Lao was the last test to determine whether Ash was able to hold on to Aslan on his own.

 Banana Fish refers to the terrible loss that strikes people who believe they’re not worthy of love.
 It also draws focus to the significance of personal mental well-being.

 Ash loved his loved ones so tenderly and deeply that he’d constantly blame himself in the process.
 Ash can smile because he’s content knowing that Eiji was and is protected.

 And he does it without thinking about happiness on his own because Ash was unable to forgive himself for his “misdeeds;” he believed that he didn’t deserve a happy ending.

-Ash was a victim to himself. the self-destructive and sacrificed mentality dictate his destiny but it wasn’t necessary to be this way if he could have overcome his shortcomings.
+Ash was a victim of himself.
+The self-destructive and sacrificed mentality dictated his destiny, but it wasn’t necessary to be this way if he could have overcome his shortcomings.

 There are many different ways that Banana Fish is about love and those who have a dark side that harms people when we attempt to safeguard our loved ones.